 Building a business model to support digital innovation, The Hogs Australia Chain are increasingly looking for quick, accessible and great cost effective options to keep up with their customer demand.
 That’s why their new Quick Service Restaurant aptly-titled ‘Hogs Express’ in the heart of Brisbane CBD is enhancing their operations with the latest in point of sale, including online and self-ordering kiosks.

 Running a restaurant franchise business can be hard work no matter what type of product or service you sell.
 You’re putting your time, money and every ounce of energy you have behind not one site, but multiple, and it can sometimes feel very overwhelming, especially in the beginning.
 That’s why choosing the right Multi-Site Point of Sale (POS) system is crucial for the growth and success of your franchise business.
-Unlike a POS for independent restaurants, A Multi-site POS system offers an array of important features that can help take the time and money out of running multiple stores.
-Below are 4 Multi-Site POS features to help you and your franchise flourish.

 Town & Country is the flexible, fun spirited brand that has been able to reinvent itself through a changing market year on year.
 Innovative products, quality ingredients and a smooth, efficient operation in each location means a professional experience is given with confidence time and time again.